IgniteUI/igniteui-angular-wrappers/README.md

 3. `npm install`
 4. `npm start`

-#Getting Started
+# Getting Started

 ## Initializing controls
-In an Angular 2 application, Ignite UI controls support markup initialization which is done by using custom tags.
+In an Angular application, Ignite UI controls support markup initialization which is done by using custom tags.

 ### Custom tags
 Each control implements a custom tag component where the tag name is formed by splitting each capital letter in the control name with the `-` symbol.